SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-Shresth.md

 ### **9.1 Commitments**

 I am free for the summer of 2018 as I am not having any internship.
 But I do have my final term exams from 1st May to 6th May.
-Luckily, this lies in the community bonding period so it shouldn’t affect the project much.
+Luckily, this lies in the community bonding period so it shouldn't affect the project much.
 My summer holidays would end in the last week of July but I am sure I can spend 35-40 hours working on this project even during regular classroom schedule as it is not that hectic.

-Apart from this, I have to start working on my btech project in second half of July but that won’t require more than 4 hours a week of commitment as it is only the initial phase involving discussion with faculty.
+Apart from this, I have to start working on my btech project in second half of July but that won't require more than 4 hours a week of commitment as it is only the initial phase involving discussion with faculty.

 I have also added buffer periods in my proposed timeline so that there is time to cover up lagging milestones(just in case there are any) or if any particular stage takes longer to implement.
 This will ensure that work gets completed at right time before the deadline.